How to Cut a Pineapple Into Perfect Rings and Chunks

 How to cut a pineapple into chunks

-Pro tip from Sidoti: If you're looking to serve a pineapple for dessert while also impressing your guests (hey, we know it's no three-layered devil's food cake with matcha-infused frosting), try this hack.
+Pro tip from Sidoti: If you're looking to serve a pineapple for dessert while also impressing your guests, try this hack.
 "Cut the pineapple in half and then halve that half.
 Slice chunks and then separate it from the peel.
 Stagger the slices, and you'll end up with a gorgeous pineapple that is ready to serve—no plates or platters required!"
 Sidoti says.
 Consider this hack the healthy equivalent to sabering a champagne bottle, and put it to use at your next soirée!